18F/handbook/pages/travel-and-leave/travel-and-leave-policies/first-time-travel-get-in-concur.md

   If this occurs, continue submitting until you receive a successful confirmation message.

-In case the travel finance team is unable to locate your payroll banking information, they may request that you complete [the EFT form]({% download "downloads/EFT_Enrollment_Form.pdf" %}) and will provide instructions on how you can send this information to them securely.
+If the travel finance team is unable to locate your payroll banking information, they may request that you complete [the EFT form]({% download "downloads/EFT_Enrollment_Form.pdf" %}) and will provide instructions on how you can send this information to them securely.

-While you wait for the ID number to be generated and sent to you via email (which can take up to 1 business day), you may get started on [applying for the GSA travel card]({% page "/first-time-travel-travel-card" %}).
+While you wait for the ID number to be generated and sent to you via email (which can take up to 1 business day), you can get started on [applying for the GSA travel card]({% page "/first-time-travel-travel-card" %}).

+### 2. Check that you have completed required training
-2. Ensure you have completed the mandatory security and privacy training required of all GSA staff, assigned to you in OLU (https://gsaolu.gsa.gov).
+Ensure you have completed the mandatory security and privacy training required of all GSA staff, assigned to you in OLU (https://gsaolu.gsa.gov).
    Follow the instructions
    [here]({% page "/training-and-development/olu/#help-with-olu" %}) if you need help.

-3. Complete the
+### 3. Complete the CGE Access Request Form
+Complete the
    [CGE Access Request Form][cgeform], minus the EFT enrollment form.
 Either an electronic or ink signature is fine.
    Don't forget to get your supervisor's signature as well! \*_Not sure about a particular field?
 Get help by reading the_
    _[FAQ below](#frequently-asked-questions)_

+### 4. Email the form to TTS Travel
-4. Email completed CGE form to [tts-travel@gsa.gov](mailto:tts-travel@gsa.gov).
+Email completed CGE form to [tts-travel@gsa.gov](mailto:tts-travel@gsa.gov).
    _Do not email it to cge-access-requests@gsa.gov,_ as the form specifies.
 Only email it to tts-travel@gsa.gov.
 Your account will be set up before [the next travel office hours](https://sites.google.com/a/gsa.gov/tts-office-hours/),